-An engine is nothing without transmission.
-The two are practically married to each other and their product is the power and speed you feel once you shift your car into gear and press the throttle.
-Imagine, if one of them becomes faulty, your entire driving experience can be ruined.
-Therefore, it is necessary for you to take care of your care as best you can.
+An engine is nothing without a transmission.
+The two are practically married to each other, and their product is the power and speed you feel when you engage the gear and press the accelerator pedal.
+Imagine if one of them were to break down; your entire driving experience could be ruined.
+That’s why it’s important that you pay as much attention as possible to their care.

-And since, this article is concerned with the transmission, that’s where your mind should be focused on.
-A vehicle’s transmission takes the power from the engine and transfers it to the differential which transfers power to the wheels prompting them to move.
-Therefore, any issue with the transmission can affect your car’s performance and reduce its efficiency.
-Now the question arises, is your car’s transmission faulty?
-Well, to find out read on the list of symptoms and find out for yourself.
+And since this article deals with the transmission, that’s where our focus will be.
+A vehicle’s transmission takes power from the engine and transmits it to the differential, which transmits the power to the wheels, causing them to move.
+Therefore, any problem with the transmission can affect the performance of your car and reduce its efficiency.
+Now the question is whether your car’s transmission is defective.
+Well, to find out, read the list of symptoms and find out for yourself.

 While there can be many causes and symptoms related to a transmission failure, we will list those that occur most commonly.

 |Bad transmission||Strange noises from transmission |

 |Low transmission fluid |

 Bad shift solenoid

 Replace transmission fluid

 If your car runs without any problems, you will not find a single sound except that of your engine.
 However, if you hear an unnatural noise, especially when changing gears, it means that there is a problem with the transmission of your car.
 As soon as you hear a crunching or whimpering noise in your transmission, it is time to see a professional mechanic.

 The transmission of your car is built for one purpose: namely, to distribute the power of the engine at the right interval.
 If you shift gears and your car takes a little longer to respond than it should normally, you are dealing with a transmission-related problem.